Teskh/WUPS/diagnostics/README.md

 - Identifies the type of structural member (stud, plate, blocking) each NR is associated with
 - Reports specific edge distances and identifies which edge is closest
 - Provides detailed failure information for non-compliant nail rows

+### Plate Mislabel Diagnostics (`plate-mislabel-diagnostics.js`)

+Detects misuse of OG/UG components based on the specification:

+1. **Single Plate Per Role**: Flags when more than one OG (top plate) or UG (bottom plate) is present in the element
+2. **Span Coverage**: Warns when a plate is shorter than 80% of the element length (short plate typically indicates a mislabelled stud/blocking)
+3. **Overlapping Plates**: Flags overlapping plates of the same role (multiple plates occupying the same y-plane)

+**Features:**
+- Works on any parsed model (no UI dependencies)
+- Reports per-check pass/fail counts and detailed failure messages
+- Compatible with `diagnostic-runner.js` for aggregated execution

 ### Batch Outlet Modernizer (`batch-outlet-modernizer.html`)